AndreGraca3/trello-clone/docs/REPORT.md

 The endpoint handler returns the response to the client.
 The relevant classes/functions used internally in a request are:

-HttpServer: the HTTP server implementation.
+[TasksServer.kt](../src/main/kotlin/pt/isel/ls/server/TasksServer.kt) : the HTTP server implementation.
-Router: the routing middleware implementation.
+[HandleRequest](../src/main/kotlin/pt/isel/ls/server/api/AuxWebApi.kt) : the routing middleware implementation.
-Endpoint handler functions: the functions that handle the requests for each endpoint.
+[API Module](../src/main/kotlin/pt/isel/ls/server/api): the functions that handle the requests for each endpoint.
-Service classes: the classes that perform the data access and business logic for each endpoint.
+[Service Module](../src/main/kotlin/pt/isel/ls/server/services): the classes that perform the data access and business logic for each endpoint.
 The request parameters are validated in the endpoint handler functions, using the HTTP4K library's validation functions.

 ### Connection Management
-Connections to the database are created, used, and disposed of by the Database class. <br>
+Connections to the database are created, used, and disposed of by the PGSimpleDataSource class. <br>
-The Database class uses the HikariCP connection pool to manage the connections.

 The connection management is integrated with transaction scopes. <br>
-Each service method executes in a transaction, which is created and committed or rolled back by the Database class.
+Each data method executes in a SQL script, which is created and committed or rolled back by the DataSQL class.

 ### Data Access
-The Database class is responsible for data access.
+The dataSQL class is responsible for data access.
 It provides helper functions for executing SQL statements and mapping the results to domain objects.

-Non-trivial SQL statements are used for querying the data related to a board, list, or card.
+SQL statements that are used for querying the data related to a board, list, or card are stored in [Statements](../src/main/kotlin/pt/isel/ls/server/data/dataPostGres/statements) in their respective object..

 ### Error Handling/Processing
-Errors are handled and processed by the ErrorHandler middleware.
-When an error occurs in any of the middleware or endpoint handler functions, it is caught by the ErrorHandler.
-The ErrorHandler maps the error to the appropriate HTTP status code and returns an error response to the client.
+Errors are handled and processed by the HandleRequest function in [API](../src/main/kotlin/pt/isel/ls/server/api/AuxWebApi.kt).
+When a required parameter is missing in the request, the handleRequest function catch the error, and returns an error message with the 400 status code, to symbolize that a parameter is missing.
 The TrelloException class is used to define custom exceptions for specific error situations, such as unauthorized operations or invalid parameters.

 ## Critical Evaluation